Not Reef Tank Suitable

 As for those in certain genera, the following may be helpful;

 Most of these wrasses are poor shippers and generally refuse to eat when first introduced into the aquarium.
-Live foods such as black worms or enriched brine shrimp may be necessary to induce a feeding response.
+Live foods such as black worms or enriched adult brine shrimp may be necessary to induce a feeding response.
 They also should only be kept in aquaria with a deep sandbed, and when so, may often disturb bottom dwelling corals, such as brain corals.
 These wrasses should be considered marginal reef or fish-only aquarium fishes, as they can be difficult to maintain for any length of time.
-Timid and difficult to feed.
+They are often timid and difficult to feed.

 Fairy Wrasses of this genus are composed of approximately 36 species.
 They are distributed throughout the Indo-West Pacific with most coming from the Western Pacific.
 Males are usually larger than females and mostly differ from females in coloration.
 Males usually live with several females and juveniles.
 They make good reef aquarium inhabitants if supplied with ample crevices and caves.